gpaumier/gp2/src/articles/2010-06-26 state-of-language-selection-mediawiki-wikipedia.rst

 On Wikipedia, the first choice happens on the multilingual `wikipedia.org <http://www.wikipedia.org>`__ portal, if you ever happen to go there.

 .. figure:: /images/2010-06-26_Wikipedia.org_portal.png
+   :figclass: framed
    :alt: Screenshot of the wikipedia.org portal; The Wikipedia logo is surrounded by the 10 largest language editions, then languages are listed in size groups

    Screenshot of the Wikipedia.org portal

-On this (`manually curated <http://meta.wikimedia.org/wiki/Project_portals>`__) portal, each language is displayed in the language's language [#]_: English is displayed as "English", German as "Deutsch", French as "Français", etc. The sorting order is based on the size of each language edition, measured in number of articles.
+On this (`manually curated <http://meta.wikimedia.org/wiki/Project_portals>`__) portal, each language is displayed in the language's language:\ [#]_ English is displayed as "English", German as "Deutsch", French as "Français", etc. The sorting order is based on the size of each language edition, measured in number of articles.
 In a word, the bigger the Wikipedia, the more prominent the place.
 "Small" Wikipedia editions are at the very end of the list.

+.. [#] This is getting confusing, I know.
+I'm doing my best, believe me.

 In most cases, though, you don't have to make this choice; your search engine conveniently directs you to the language edition of Wikipedia in your language.
 Once you are on a specific language edition of Wikipedia, though, you can still navigate to related articles in other languages, using interlanguage links.